Charles Edward Stuart: Preparations and journey to Scotland: 1745

-In both Rome and Paris, Charles met numerous supporters of the Stuart cause; he was aware that there were Jacobites representatives in every key European court.
-He had now taken a considerable share in correspondence and other actual work connected with the promotion of his own and his father's interests.
-While in Paris and Soissons, Charles sought funding and support for the restoration of the monarchy.
+In both Rome and Paris, Charles met numerous supporters of the Stuart cause; he knew that Jacobite representatives were in every key European court.
+He had now taken a considerable share in correspondence and other work promoting his and his father's interests.
+While in Paris and Soissons, Charles sought funding and support to restore the monarchy.
 Following conversations with Irish and Scottish exiles such as Sir Thomas Sheridan who assured him of the strength of the Jacobite movement in Scotland, as well as following receipt of a petition to Charles from Sir Hector Maclean on behalf of intervention, Charles resolved to launch an expedition to Scotland.
-The ultimate aim was to instigate a rebellion that would place his father on the thrones of England, Scotland and Ireland.
+The ultimate aim was to instigate a rebellion that would place his father on the thrones of England, Scotland, and Ireland.
 To assist with funding the expedition, Charles borrowed some 180,000 livres from the Paris bankers John Waters and George Waters.
 Part of these funds had been raised through support from loyalists in Britain such as Sir Henry Bedingfield of Oxburgh Hall.
 As security for the loans, Charles was able to use the Sobieski crown jewels of his great-grandfather John III Sobieski, which had passed down to him through his mother.
 He used these extensive funds to purchase weapons and fit out the Elisabeth, an old man-of-war of 66 guns, and the Du Teillay (sometimes called Doutelle), a 16-gun privateer.